MTgeophysics/mtpy/doc/git-tips.md

     * master

-Only the master branch was pulled down, but there are more branches on the Github repo I just cloned, they're called "remote branches".
+Only the master branch was pulled down, but there are more branches on the Github repo I just cloned, they are called "remote branches".
 Show them with:

     C:\Users\nietky\github\mtpy [master]> git branch -a
     * master